 Funding for Equipment

-Funding that can be used to purchase tangible property, including computers and software, machines, tools, and vehicles.
+Funding that can be used to purchase tangible property, including computers and software, machines, tools, harm reduction supplies, and more.

 Rural Economic Development Loan and Grant Program (REDLG)